 "Drug-seeking" behavior is very common in persons with substance use disorders.
-Drug-seeking factics "Drug-seeking" behavior is very common in persons with substance use disorders.
 Drug-seeking tactics include emergency calls or visits near the end of office hours, refusal to undergo appropriate examination, testing, or referral, repeated "loss" of prescriptions, tampering with prescriptions, and reluctance to provide prior medical records or contact information for other treating health care provider(s).
-"Doctor shopping" (visiting multiple prescribers to obtain additional prescriptions) is common among drug abusers and people suffering from untreated addiction.
+"Door shopping" (visiting multiple prescribers to obtain additional prescriptions) is common among drug abusers and people suffering from untreated addiction.
 Preoccupation with achieving adequate pain relief can be appropriate behavior in a patient with poor pain control.

 Abuse and addiction are separate and distinct from physical dependence and tolerance.
-Healthcare providers should be aware that addiction may not be accompanied by concurrent tolerance and symptoms of physical dependence in all addicts.
-In addition, abuse of opioids can occur in the absence of true addiction.
+Healthcare providers should be aware that addiction may not be accompanied by concurrent tolerance and symptoms of physica dependence in all addicts.
+In addition, abuse of opioids can occur in the absence of true addiction